AlexeyGankov/bin_ml_classifier/README.md

-## Here is a set of demo script to solve the problem of multiclassification.
+## Here is a set of demo scripts to solve the problem of multiclassification.

 As it is from our internal dataflow you cannot use it as is, but you may view in the idea.